What does it take to be a School of Hope volunteer tutor?

 Volunteer opportunities include ushering, catering or assisting in the administrative and marketing office.

-Golden Prairie Honey Farms is a beekeeping supply and honey production business that serves as a training program for veterans and transitioning service members.
-We offer beekeeping equipment that is made, packaged, and shipped by soldiers and veterans.
+Golden Prairie Honey Farms is a beekeeping supply and honey production business in Manhattan that serves as a training program for veterans and transitioning service members.
+Beekeeping equipment is made, packaged, and shipped by soldiers and veterans from this program.

 Volunteers perform a huge range of tasks but are primarily working to build beehives for sale and placement in the surrounding communities for bee harvesting.

 Manhattan Habitat for Humanity offers home repair services to homeowners so they can continue to live in safe, decent homes for years to come.
 Some of our home repair work includes painting, landscaping, weatherization and minor repair services to preserve home exteriors and revitalize neighborhoods.

 Volunteers create “Welcome to Fort Riley” cards for the new-to-Fort Riley Soldiers.
 The cards don’t have to be anything extravagant, but the USO tries to get every new Soldier a handmade card when they first arrive.
 The In-Processing Commander and First Sergeant are going to be handing them out the Soldiers and think this would be a great way for the new Soldiers to start their new Duty Station.

 Service member Agricultural Vocation Education, or S.A.V.E farm, provides a home-like training center where they can learn to farm and heal as they are brought into the culture of agriculture.
 Upon completion of training, transitioning service members and veterans will be matched with mentor farmers with the potential to work on, manage or own a farm.